awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListMedicalVocabularies.md

 # ListMedicalVocabularies<a name="API_ListMedicalVocabularies"></a>

 Returns a list of vocabularies that match the specified criteria\.
-You get the entire list of vocabularies if you don't enter a value in any of the request parameters\.
+If you don't enter a value in any of the request parameters, returns the entire list of vocabularies\.

 ## Request Syntax<a name="API_ListMedicalVocabularies_RequestSyntax"></a>